Aug. 10-11 2015

 Looking onto a rail bridge that goes over West 3rd.

 East 9th approaching Carnegie Avenue.
-At left is Jacobs Field, home of the Cleveland Indians.
+At left is Jacobs Field, home of what was then known as the Cleveland Indians, before the team's 2021 name change.

 East 9th approaches Bolivar Road.